Codecademy/docs/content/cpp/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
 Description: 'Like a vector, an array is a data structure used in C++ to store a sequential collection of elements.
-Unlike vectors, its size cannot be changed.
-Being able to store multiple pieces of related information in the same structure is very useful when writing C++ programs.
-When creating an array, have to be kept in mind: The type of data to be store inside it and hoow many items it should be able to hold (its size).
+Unlike vectors, its size cannot be changed.The ability to store multiple pieces of related information in the same structure is very useful when writing C++ programs.
+When creating an array, it has to be kept in mind: The type of data to be store inside it and how many items it should be able to hold (its size).
 An array can be created a lot like how normal variables are created: by specifying the data type, giving it a descriptive name, and also specifying its size'
 Subjects:
   - 'Computer Science'
   - 'Game Development'